System Identification of Lithium-Ion Battery Equivalent Circuit Models Using Ensemble Kalman Inversion: System Identification via EnKI

 For the approximation in~\eqref{eq:Joint_Gaussian}, we assume that two ensembles of samples, $\left\{ \bm {\theta}^{(1)}, \ldots, \bm{\theta}^{(M)} \right\}$ and $\left\{ \bm{Y}^{(1)}, \ldots, \bm{Y}^{(M)} \right\}$ form the empirical distributions for $p(\bm \theta)$ and $p(\bm Y)$, respectively.
 Using them, we can compute the following empirical means and covariances:

-The above shows an ensemble-based update procedure to identify $\bm \theta$---indeed, $\bm m$ is the estimate of $\bm \theta$ extracted from $\bm Y$, and $\bm P$ is the associated covariance.
-However, the approximation in~\eqref{eq:Joint_Gaussian} is global in nature and given the model nonlinearity, lacks accuracy.
-This, in turn, will significantly compromise the estimation accuracy for theta.
+The above derivation gives an ensemble-based update procedure for estimating $\bm\theta$---indeed, $\bm m$ is the estimate of $\bm \theta$ extracted from $\bm Y$, and $\bm P$ is the associated covariance.
+However, the approximation in~\eqref{eq:Joint_Gaussian} is global in nature and, given the model nonlinearity, lacks accuracy.
+This, in turn, can significantly compromise the estimation accuracy of $\bm\theta$.
 To remedy the issue, we impose local Gaussian approximations instead.
 To show this, we write